-1. New students who wish to apply directly to the geographic information science and technology master's program.

-- 2. Students currently enrolled in the geographic information science and technology graduate certificate program since this certificate program may serve as a possible "stepping stone" toward the master's program. - 3.
+- 1. New students who wish to apply directly to the geographic information science and technology master's program. - 2.
+Students currently enrolled in the geographic information science and technology graduate certificate program since this certificate program may serve as a possible "stepping stone" toward the master's program. - 3.
 Students currently matriculated in a USC master's or doctoral degree program. - 4.
 USC undergraduate students who want to stay for a fifth year and earn both bachelor's and master's degrees.

-Candidates for admission among the first two groups of students must have: (1) a B.A. or B.S. degree or its international equivalent; (2) a minimum 3.0 GPA (A = 4.0) calculated over the last 60 units of credit earned.
+Candidates for admission among the first two groups of students must have: (1) a B.A. or B.S. degree or its international equivalent; (2) a minimum 3.0 GPA (A = 4.0).
+All coursework taken at the undergraduate level is used to calculate the GPA.
 Exceptions will be made in cases of very high GRE scores or some other compelling evidence of potential to excel in graduate studies (e.g., outstanding letters of recommendation).
 Preference will be given to candidates with significant professional experience working with geographic information systems and related geospatial technologies.